 Before the TCJA, taxpayers could deduct interest on up to $1 million of home mortgage debt.
 Taxpayers could also deduct interest on up to $100,000 of home equity debt no matter how they used proceeds of the home equity loan or line of credit.
 Starting with 2018 returns, the government caps the deduction for home mortgage interest at interest paid on up to $750,000 of debt.

 If you pay private mortgage insurance (PMI) along with your mortgage payments, the Consolidated Appropriations Act of 2020 revived an old tax break you might have missed last year.
 A tax provision that allowed homeowners to deduct PMI expired at the end of 2017.
-But the new law, passed in the last days of 2019, extended the deduction through 2020.
-It also made it retroactive for 2018.
-If you would have benefitted from claiming this deduction on last year’s return, you can amend your previously filed return.
+But the new law, passed in the last days of 2019, retroactively extended the deduction through 2020.
+If you would have benefitted from claiming this deduction on your 2018 or 2019 tax returns but didn’t claim it, you can amend your previously filed return by filing Form 1040X.

 4. You Lost Some Miscellaneous Itemized Deductions